AAjay183/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-This repository consists of 3 assignments and 1 course project for the course Data Analysis with Python: Zero to Pandas offered by Jovian.ai
+This repository consists of 3 assignments and 1 project for the course Data Analysis with Python: Zero to Pandas offered by Jovian.ai
+Assignment-1 : python-practice-assignment-final
+Assignment-2 : numpy-array-operations
+Assignment-3 : pandas-practice-assignment

+Project : zerotopandas-course-project-final

+** I have used Jupyter notebook for my assignments and project and also created markdown cells within the jupyter notebook to explain various steps.